mdx-workshop/mdx-submissions21/paper.md

 We call the revised separation model LightSAFT-Net for the rest of this paper.
 The LightSAFT-Net shows plausible performance with fewer parameters in the MDX challenge.

-We further replace each LightSAFT block with a TFC-TDF block in the encoder, to more lighten the number of parameters.
+We further replace each LightSAFT block with a TFC-TDF block in the encoder, to reduce the number of parameters.
 A TFC-TDF block has fewer parameters than the LightSAFT block because it does not have to generate $|S_L|$ latent source.
 We call this advanced one LightSAFT-Net+.
-Although LightSAFT+ has fewer parameters, it performs better than the existing models in the MDX challenge.
+Although LightSAFT+ has fewer parameters, it performs better than the existing models posted as the MDX challenge comparison.

 # Experiments
 ## Model Configuration